Traditional Irish Halloween Barmbrack

 9. Remove from the oven and allow to cool slightly before turning out your loaf onto a wire rack.

-10. Once cool, gather friends or family around to slice it up, and serve spread with a generous spread of butter and nice hot cup of tea for the fortune telling fun to begin!
+10. Once well cooled, gather friends or family around to slice it up, and serve spread with a generous spread of butter and nice hot cup of tea for the fortune telling fun to begin!
 If you have leftovers (unlikely), they will keep in a tin for up to a week and are delicious toasted ans served with melted butter.

 Continuing Celtic Traditions

-Silver Celtic Rings
+Silver Rings for Your Barmbrack

 Get In Touch